VieVaWaldi/dh_pipeline/README.md

 **Configuration:**

 - Use `/configs/configs_queries.json`, to configure queries for sources and extraction runs.
-- Use `/configs/configs.json`, to configure working paths and database connections.
+- Use `/configs/configs.json`, to configure paths and database connections.
 - Click [Here](config/README.md) to get more information.
+- Raw data for each sources is saved as `{source_name}-query_id-{id}`.

 **Extraction:**

-- Source Config And Query Config to pick

-- Run extractions with `/src/extracer/run_extractor.py`.
+- Run extractions with `/src/extraction/run_extractor.py`.
 - This uses the sources extractors.
 - See more here [Link to Extractor Documentation](src/elt/extraction/README.md)

 **Loading:**

-- Run loaders with `/src/loader/run_loader.py`.
+- Run loaders with `/src/loading/run_loader.py`.
 - This uses the sources loaders.
 - See more here [Link to Loader Documentation](src/elt/loading/README.md)

 **Transformation:**

-- Under `/src/sql`
+- Under `/src/transformation`
 - Uses dbt
 - ...
+WIP ...
 - See more here ...

 **Analysis:**

 - Under `/src/analysis`
 - To analyse the content and amount of raw files.
-- Helps ... the unique key job thingy ...

 **Lib:**

 - Find all shared code and utilities here under `/src/lib`
-- Libs for `extraction` and `loading`.
+- Use `database` to connect to the database.
-- Use `file_handling` and the `pathlib` for file operations.
+- Use `file_handling` for file and dictionary operations.
 - Use `requests` for all web requests including downloads.
 - Use the various parsers in `sanitizers` for sanitization.